EliFUT/android/README.md

 Check out the original [Medium post](https://medium.com/@felipecsl/creating-an-android-app-for-beginners-part-i-410a7a64d9b1) for a more detailed introduction and motivation.

-Besides being a fun soccer manager game, this app also aims follow the best practices on Android development and be some kind of reference implementation, both in terms of engineering (code) and design (follow platform UI/UX standards).
+Besides being a fun soccer manager game, this app also aims to follow the best practices on Android development and be some kind of reference implementation, both in terms of engineering (code) and design (follow platform UI/UX standards).
 We're trying to showcase and promote here some core concepts of Android development and advanced usage of some libraries.